gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption nudged Maddy.
 "Look," he whispered.
-A black rectangle the size of Commander Leaf's treasured dictionary was screwed onto the bot's back.
+A black rectangle the size of Commander Leaf's treasured dictionary was screwed onto the bot's rust-streaked back.
 The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.